 Read this supply side economics definition covering its theory, policies and problem in relation to economic growth through the supply of goods and services.

-Definition of Supply Side Economics
+The Supply Side Economics Definition

 This economics theory is popularly known as “Reaganomics” or the “trickle – down” policy.
 Proponents of this theory hold that for an economy to grow the production of goods and services is very vital.
 They believe a cut in marginal tax will encourage more investors.
 This in turn create more job opportunities and the economy will grow.